Curriculum Committee Deadlines for 2018-19

 Use the forms below to submit changes to course offerings that are not part of a larger revision to the major or minor.
 Please keep in mind that only permanent courses (i.e., not FS or Special Topics courses) may count for the new Distribution Requirement that will go into effect in Fall 2016.
 In addition, the Distribution Requirement tags on a course cannot be changed once they have been approved.
 Please only assign tags that you expect to continue to apply through future iterations of the course.

 FS 101.
-Please use this form to let the Curriculum Committee know the topic of an FS 101 that you are scheduled to teach..
+Please use this form to let the Curriculum Committee know the topic of an FS 101 that you are scheduled to teach.
 If you are simply repeating an FS*101 that you have taught in the past, please so indicate on the form.
 If this is a new FS 101, you will be asked to enter the course description; please consult the guidelines for FS descriptions when designing your course.
-The deadline for submitting FS 101 information for Fall, 2018, is February 14, 2018.
+The deadline for submitting FS 101 information for Fall, 2019, is January 30, 2019.

 FS 201.
 Please use this form to let the Curriculum Committee know the topic of an FS 201 that you are scheduled to teach.
 If you are simply repeating an FS 201 that you have taught in the past, please so indicate on the form.
 If this is a new FS 201, you will be asked to enter the course description.
 Note that FS 201’s with specific descriptions that are published in the Academic Bulletin and do not vary between instructors (e.g., FSBIO) do not need to be re-submitted every year.
 However, for programs in which different instructors teach different FS 201’s, please submit the form for each FS 201 course to be offered.
-The deadline to submit an FS 201 description for Spring, 2018, is October 4, 2017.
-The deadline to submit an FS 201 description for Fall, 2018, is January 24, 2018.
+The deadline to submit an FS 201 description for Fall, 2019, is January 30, 2019.

 New Course.
 These are permanent additions to the curriculum that will be published in the next Academic Bulletin if approved.
 When submitting a new course, please keep the general guidelines for writing course descriptions in mind.
 Please also consider the following when deciding what Distribution Requirements “tags” to assign to a course: